Updated May 21, 2019 | Originally published July 30, 2018

-Did you know that British Columbia families could miss out on close to $5 billion in RESP grants in their children’s lifetime, if current participation and contribution rates continue?
+Did you know that British Columbia families could miss out on close to $5 billion in RESP grants in their children’s lifetime?
 That’s an average of $5,884 missed per eligible child.

-This is the result of low participation rates in the three main grant programs: British Columbia Training and Education Savings Grant, Canada Education Savings Grant and Canada Learning Bond.
+This unclaimed money is the result of low participation rates in the three main grant programs: British Columbia Training and Education Savings Grant, Canada Education Savings Grant and Canada Learning Bond.

 Between the three programs, BC families have the opportunity to access a significant amount of RESP grants: